5 Key Considerations When Returning to Exercise as a Mum with Young Children

 And I’m also going to tell you that you can too!!!!

-So where am I up to?
+So where am I up to as a mum?
 After completing some rehab in the SquareOne mums and bubs classes, I have also ventured into a few sessions of reformer Pilates.
-I’ve done two recreational cycles with the kids (very slow and steady).
-I feel ready to start doing some walk/run workouts.
+My cycling comprises recreational cycles with the kids (very slow and steady).
+Running is where I felt the hardest comeback was.
+So, I started doing some walk/run workouts.

 I’ve been down this path before and I’ve already paid the price for doing too much too soon while neglecting nutrition, so I’ve pulled together some advice to help you avoid many common mistakes (ahem my mistakes) and get prepared for this challenge.